 Multiple forms of prescribed synthetic drugs have now began to flood the market.
 These drugs are designed to have the calming effect of medications like Xanax or Valium.
 However, they bind to neural receptors for much longer periods of time.
 These synthetics are highly potent.

 An example of this is fentanyl, the most potent pain killer that is available today for use in medical practices.
 Fentanyl’s synthetic development allows it be 100 times more powerful than morphine.
 The Drug Enforcement Agency has released multiple warnings about the dangers of fentanyl.

 Synthetic drug addiction treatment

 After detecting an issue with synthetic drug addiction it’s important to get help.
-The first step is to go through a detox program, such as True Recovery’s Drug & Alcohol Detox.
-Medical professionals can assist in the detox and recovery process.
+The first step is to go through a detox program, such as True Recovery’s Drug & Alcohol Detox in Newport Beach, CA. Medical professionals can assist in the detox and recovery process.

 Patients will go through withdrawal symptoms when stopping the use of synthetic drugs.
 The inpatient detox program will help assist individuals during this process begin their journey of recovery.

 If you or a loved one is struggling with addiction, True Recovery can help.
 Our highly-trained and professional staff can help you all throughout your recovery journey.
 To get started, call us at (866) 399-6528 or contact us here today to learn more about our treatment programs.